jian-shu-lab/VIP-OT/README.md

 - Sinkhorn benchmarking uses a default regularization value of `0.05`.
 - Randomized analyses expose a `random_state` argument.
 - Large cost matrices and coupling matrices are not saved by default.
-- Demonstration datasets may be smaller than the complete datasets used in the manuscript.

 ---